debiki/talkyard-prod-one/docs/copy-backups-elsewhere.md

 Copy backups elsewhere
 ======================

-After you've installed EffectiveDiscussions, you should copy the backups to a safety backup server, regularly.
+After you've installed Talkyard, you should copy the backups to a safety backup server, regularly.
 That's what this document is about.

 (I'd like to simplify all this, by creating an rsync-read-only backup help